Covid-19 / Coronavirus

-- You must wait 14 days from the last time you were in contact with a person who has travelled from Brazil or South Africa, if they are a household contact you must wait 14 days after theperson has completed their mandatory quarantine(14 days).
-This will be 28 days after the person has returned from South Africa or Brazil.
+- You must wait 14 days from the last time you were in contact with a person who has travelled from a country where mandatory hotel quarantine is required on return to Ireland, if they are a household contact you must wait 14 days after theperson has completed their mandatory quarantine(14 days).
+This will be 28 days after the person has returned to Ireland.

 Please check your eligibility to donate before attending a clinic to avoid disappointment.
 For more information on eligibility click here.